Raj-sharma01/design-patterns/command pattern notes.md

 ### 1. Capturing Context / State
 - A command often needs context (the receiver object, DB connection, file handle, etc.).
-- If you make it Serializable, you must serialize that context too.
+- If you make it Serializable, you have to serialize that context too.
 - But receivers (Socket, ThreadPoolExecutor, EntityManager) are usually not serializable.
-  - You’ll get NotSerializableException, or
+  - You get NotSerializableException, or
-  - You strip away the receiver and reattach it later, complicating design.
+  - You strip away the receiver and reattach it later, which makes the design messy.

 ***

 ## ✅ How It’s Handled in Practice

 - Don’t serialize receivers → Keep commands lightweight (just data + intent), and re-inject the receiver when deserialized.
 - Use DTO-like commands: Instead of making the actual command serializable, create a simple “CommandMessage” (just parameters), and rebuild the executable command later.
 - Alternative serialization: JSON, Protocol Buffers, Avro instead of raw Java serialization.